golang/dep/docs/Gopkg.toml.md

 ```

 ## `constraint`
-A `constraint` provides rules for how directly imported projects may be incorporated into the dependency graph.
+A `constraint` provides rules for how a [direct dependency]((https://github.com/golang/dep/blob/master/FAQ.md#what-is-a-direct-or-transitive-dependency)) may be incorporated into the
+dependency graph.
 They are respected by dep whether coming from the Gopkg.toml of the current project or a dependency.
 ```toml
 [[constraint]]
   # Required: the root import path of the project being constrained.